-Amidst the corporate gentrification that’s currently spreading over our landscapes and taking over the American economy, there is nothing better than small places that still have some grit around the edges that are owned by everyday people who you can talk to and get to know.
+Amidst the gentrification currently spreading over our landscapes, there is nothing better than small places with some grit around the edges that are owned by everyday people who you can talk to and get to know.
 Like this.

 I wandered into this store – Olive Tree – here in Ft.
-Collins, CO one day, to just chat with a stranger and to check out their cool international products.
-Turns out the owner and his family were from Libya, and had moved to Ft.
+Collins, CO one day, to just chat with a stranger and to check out their interesting international products.
+It turns out the owner and his family were from Libya, and had moved to Ft.
 Collins in 2014.

 Curious about their story and knowing a civil war was ravaging the country, I arranged to sit down with the owner, Taher Misurati, and find out exactly how he, his family and the store all came to be here.
-In several hangouts over coffee, tea and fun snacks from the store, this amazing story unfolded.
+In several hangouts over coffee, tea and snacks, this amazing story unfolded.

 THE ARAB SPRING IN LIBYA

 Taher said it all started with the Arab Spring protests in 2011, which saw millions of people in the streets demanding better lives and the end to dictator Muammar Gaddafi’s corrupt reign.

 Although Libya is Taher’s home country, he was living in Qatar at that time, cultivating an amazing career as an airline pilot – flying commercial planes all over the world and enjoying a great lifestyle for himself and his family.

 But Taher said he loved his country, and like so many around the world he was eager to see a new day arise for people after Gaddafi was gone.